Progradius/PhytoController/README.md

 You will need an ESP32 of your choice, the common prototyping stuff a bunch of sensors and a spare machine running your prefered OS

 ### Prerequisites
-##### You need to have experience with handling electronics and electricity, some part of the project use high voltage and current and could be dangerous if handled with insufficient knowledge.
+**You need to have experience with handling electronics and electricity, some part of the project use high voltage and current and could be dangerous if handled with insufficient knowledge.**

-##### If you are not confident, skip the relay part of the project or seek help and documentation.
+**If you are not confident, skip the relay part of the project or seek help and documentation.**

 To harness the full power of this project, gather the following stuff:
 * ESP32
 * USB cable + 5v outlet
 * A  bunch of Dupont wire
 * A host machine to run influxdb and grafana
+* A 5v relay board (with 8 modules)
 * BME280  (temp/hygro/pressure)
 * DS18B20 (temp)
 * TSL2591 (lux and ir)